 Imagine you have appointed your data list broker but have not discussed the hierarchy of lists.
-Your list brokers goes away and works flat out to find you the most targeted data for your campaign requirements and negotiated Nett Names deals with a number of data providers.
-Each provider has supplied a list and the data bureau is ready to cross reference your data against these multiple data lists.
+Your list brokers go away and work flat out to find you the most targeted data for your campaign requirements and negotiated Nett Names deals with a number of data providers.
+Each provider has supplied a list and the data bureau is ready to cross-reference your data against these multiple data lists.
 Your data list broker now has 3 main choices for this process:

 - Cheapest First

 The options listed relate to the hierarchy of lists.
 For example, let us imagine your data list broker has sourced 5 lists and ‘Joe Bloggs’ exists on all of them.
 All these lists need to be processed for de-duplication and the list that is chosen first typically contributes the most records to the final data set, hence that provider makes more money.

 Cheapest First: This option selects the order in which these lists are cross-referenced based simply on their cost.
 This option is great for you because the data list broker will ensure the final list you purchase contains the lowest priced data.
 Data suppliers that offer low prices may insist the hierarchy of lists is ‘cheapest first’.

 Random: This option selects lists completely at random.
 Data suppliers who offer low prices may not be happy to supply data if this option is to be employed, but might be more favourable to suppliers who offer more complete data sets (which cost more per record).